Datasets

 Encryption Options Section

-Clear the Encryption option (pre-selected) checkbox to show the key type encryption settings.
-Select Passphrase in Encryption Type to show other settings.
+The Encryption option (pre-selected), when selected, shows the key type encryption settings by default.
+Passphrase in Encryption Type to show other settings.

 Encryption Settings